GabrielWechta/white_rose/system_security/A2_broken_authentication/notes.md

 ' UNION SELECT 'bmV3X2tleQ==' FROM jwt_keys; --

 and produce jwt in jwt.io, also verify signature with:
+! remeber to change names from jerry to tom in jwt.io

 HMACSHA256(
   base64UrlEncode(header) + "." +
   base64UrlEncode(payload),